galopago/misistemote/README.md

 # VERSATILE, COMPACT AND ROBUST ELECTRONIC HARDWARE PROTOTYPING SYSTEM

-Tusistemote is modular ecosystem that uses pre-made PCB to mix and match your choice of processor board.
+Tusistemote is an Open Source, modular ecosystem that uses pre-made PCB to mix and match your choice of processor board.
 Is oriented to make small, mobile, battery powered electronic projects work in real conditions in a very short time.

 The ecosystem follows 3 simple rules: